Semrush helps you:

 Let’s take a look at how you can use this tool to find keywords for your ecommerce site.

-Semrush – Organic research
+Semrush – Organic Research

-Under “Positions” you can see all of the keywords that your competitor ranks for:
+Under “Positions,” you can see all of the keywords that your competitor ranks for:

 Nice!

-If you want to squeeze every keyword out of SEMrush, check out the “competitors” report:
+If you want to squeeze every keyword out of Semrush, check out the “Competitors” report:

 Repeat this process with the competitors you just found.

-SEMrush – Organic Research – chewy.com
+Organic Research – Chewy – Overview

 This should give you enough keywords to last you until 2037.

-Google Keyword Planner
+Use Google Keyword Planner

 For example, if you enter a category page keyword like “organic dog food” into the GKP, it spits out super-close variations of that term: